K9 Thunder: Development

 The ADD saw that the HSU (Hydropneumatic Suspension Unit) provides better mobility and crew comfort.
 At that time, the HSU caused problems with some equipment and it was yet to be fully verified for durability, igniting controversy internationally.
 Therefore, it was inevitable to introduce and localize a British Air-Log (now Horstman) HSU that is used for the AS-90.
 However, when researchers applied the Air-Log HSU on the MTR and prototypes, they soon found that the HSU couldn't support heavier vehicles, thus failing the durability test.
 Since May 1997, engineers from the ADD and Dongmyeong Heavy Industries have spent a year on five redesigns and 11 durability tests.
 After the development of the new HSU, the design was exported back to Britain.

 Developers changed the power pack for the MTR with the combination of an 850 hp engine from Detroit Diesel, which offered a smaller cooling system, and Allison Transmission's X1100 automatic transmission.
 This powertrain passed the tests on the MTR, but the engine failed on prototype vehicles due to low durability.
 The researchers looked for new engines from overseas.
 Perkins Engines and MTU Friedrichshafen showed interest in selling engines in August 1995.
-Perkins Engines offered the CV12 Condor, which was also used in the Challenger 2, but with horsepower reduced to 1,000.
+Perkins Engines offered the CV12 Condor, which was also used in the Challenger 2, but detuned to 1,000 hp.
 The price was slightly higher than that of Detroit Diesel; it was a relatively large 12-cylinder, which would require a design change on the chassis and there was a technical insufficiency of cooling devices.
 MTU's MT-881, though more expensive, offered a compact eight-cylinder with the same cutting-edge cooling system from the latest Euro Pack.
 The engine was also used for the PzH 2000 in Germany, and was undergoing trials in Germany and Canada.
 After examinations, the German design was chosen for the program, and was tested on an ATR (Automotive Test Rig) for a year starting in September 1997.

 In the spring of 1992, the test gun experienced a detonator breakage caused by a differential pressure, at which the pressure increases in the opposite direction of the shell.
 After many years of failures and updates, researchers decided to change the shape of the propellant in 1997.
 The tiny pellets of the U.S.-style propellant, which have seven holes similar to briquettes, were replaced with 19 holes by mimicking the German style without knowing the specification.
 After numerous tests, the gun achieved a range of 40 km below 53,000 psi in 1998.